expo/expo/docs/pages/versions/unversioned/introduction/web.md

 ## 🔎 How does it work

-You get a highly performant React website with progressive web app features enable from the start.
+You get a highly performant React website with progressive web app features enabled from the start.
 Because there is no "magical" canvas work going on in the background, you get a fully accessible website with a great lighthouse score right from the start.

 ## [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/)